redhat-openshift-ecosystem/operator-pipelines/docs/pipeline-env-setup.md

 ### Registry Credentials
 The release pipeline requires credentials to push and pull the bundle image built by the hosted pipeline.
-Two registry auth secrets must be specified since different credentials may be required for the same registry when copying the image.
-These secrets can then be passed as workspaces named `registry-pull-credentials` and `registry-push-credentials` when invoking the pipeline.
+Three registry auth secrets must be specified since different credentials may be required for the same registry when copying and serving the image.
+These secrets can then be passed as workspaces named `registry-pull-credentials`, `registry-push-credentials` and `registry-serve-credentials` when invoking the pipeline.

 ```bash
 oc create secret generic release-pipeline-registry-auth-pull-secret \